TempleEight/temple-docs/TempleEight/docs/reference/templefile-spec.md

 ### Struct Blocks

-Struct blocks represent tables stored on the same server as the main service.
+Struct blocks represent tables stored in the same database as the main service.
-Every instance of a struct has an implicit reference its parent service, forming a many-to-one relationship.
+Every instance of a struct has an implicit reference to its parent service, forming a many-to-one relationship.
 They may contain attributes, and [metadata](#metadata).

 ```templefile {9-12}